-The contract operator will be the caretaker of each well once production has commenced.
-Additionally, the operator will formulate and deliver to all interest owners an operating agreement establishing each participant's rights and obligations in each individual well based on the location of the well and the ownership associated with it.
-The operator will also be responsible for paying bills related to each well, billing working interest owners for their proportionate share of expenses in drilling and completing each well, and selling the crude oil and/ or natural gas produced.
-Unless each interest owner sells its production separately, the operator will collect sales proceeds from crude oil and/or natural gas purchasers, and, once a division order has been established and confirmed by the interest owners, the operator will distribute proceeds to each interest owner in accordance with its appropriate interest.
-The operator will not perform these functions when an interest owner sells its production separately, in which case that interest owner will undertake these activities separately.
-After production commences, the operator will also be responsible for maintaining each well and the wellhead site during the entire term of production or until such time as the operator has been replaced.
+The contract operator ("Operator") will be the caretaker of each well once production has commenced.
+Additionally, the

+Operator will formulate and deliver to each working interest owner an operating agreement establishing each participant's rights and obligations in each individual well based on the location of the well and the ownership interests associated with it.
+The Operator will also be responsible for paying bills related to each well, billing working interest owners for their proportionate share of expenses in drilling and completing each well, and selling the crude oil and/or natural gas produced.
+Unless each interest owner will sell its production separately. the Operator will collect sales proceeds from crude oil and/ or natural gas purchasers, and, once a division order has been established and confirmed by each interest owner, the Operator will distribute proceeds to each interest owner in accordance with its appropriate ownership interest.
+The Operator will not perform these functions when an interest owner sells its production separately, in which case that interest owner will undertake these activities independent of the other owners interest.
+After production commences, the Operator will also be responsible for maintaining each well and the wellhead site during the entire term of production or until such time as the Operator has been replaced.

 The principal crude oil, natural gas and gas liquids transportation hub for the region of South Australia surrounding the Prospect is located in the vicinity of Moomba.
-This processing and transportation center is approximately 60 km (36 miles) due east of the Prospect's eastern boundary and about 64 km (40 miles) from Discovery's expected initial drill sites.
-These drill sites are located approximately 32 km (20 miles) from a privately owned terminal for trucking oil to Lycium.
+This processing and transportation center is approximately 60 km (36 miles) due east of the Prospect's eastern boundary and about 64 km (40 miles) from the Company's expected initial drill sites.
+These drill sites are located approximately 32 km (20 miles) from a privately-owned terminal for trucking oil to Lycium.
 The Lycium Hub is also the terminal point for a main trunk line with 20,000 barrels per day of capacity, which delivers oil to the Moomba Processing Facility.
-If the operator is unable to enter into a suitable contractual relationship with the owner of the terminal in Lycium, arrangements would be made to truck the oil directly to the Moomba facility, which is responsible for transporting oil produced from the region to various markets via its extensive pipeline system.
+If the Operator is unable to enter into a suitable contractual arrangement with the owner of the terminal in Lycium, arrangements will be made to truck the oil directly to the Moomba facility, which is responsible for transporting oil produced from the region to various markets via its extensive pipeline system.

-Large diameter pipelines deliver crude oil and natural gas liquids from Moomba south to Port Bonython (Whyalla).
-Natural gas is also moved south to Adelaide and east to Sydney.
+Large capacity pipelines deliver crude oil and natural gas liquids from Moomba south to Port Bonython (Whyalla).
+Natural gas is moved south to Adelaide and east to Sydney.
 A gas transmission pipeline also connects Moomba to Ballera, which is located north-eastward in the State of Queensland.
 From Ballera natural gas can be moved to Brisbane and Gladstone, where a liquefied natural gas (LNG) project is under development.

 The Moomba treating and transportation facilities and the southward pipelines were developed and are operated by a producer consortium led by Santos Limited.